 |imug rating||very positive (A)||positive (BBB)||positive (BB)|

 A considerable part of DKB’s business is sustainable, either from an ecological or social perspective.
 For instance, DKB finances the construction of energy-efficient housing adapted to the needs of the elderly as well as in- and outpatient healthcare facilities and building projects in schools and nurseries.
-The bank has been providing loans for a large number of renewable energy projects mostly in the wind and solar sectors since 1996 and is one of the German key lenders in this field with a loan volume of more than EUR 10 billion.
+The bank has been providing loans for a large number of renewable energy projects mostly in the wind, solar and bioenergy sectors since 1996 and is one of the German key lenders in this field with a loan volume of nearly EUR 11 billion.
 The plants being financed generate enough energy to power more than 5 million two-person households.

 DKB is an active member of the Association of German Public Banks (VÖB), the Association of German Pfandbrief Banks (vdp), the Bankenfachverband and the ACI, for which it pays the corresponding membership subscriptions.
 It does not spend any other money on lobbying.

 All annual, half-year reports and compensation reports since 2002